Sunday, November 27, 2022

 'In November 1962, the digging began for a new hospital, and in September 1963, the new E. M. Crowe Memorial Hospital was opened.'
 1--'a seventeen bed, plus five bassinets, acute care hospital, with modern x-ray and delivery rooms, and wide spacious halls.2

 Mom--Olavia Willetts--had a long history of involvement with the hospital.
 In her twenties, she worked as a nurse's aide.
 In her forties and fifties, she worked first in the laundry room and later in the kitchen.
 Mom was an honorary member of the hospital guild--having served the guild for over 30 years.
-Over the years she and the other members of the guild help to raise funds to support the hospital.
-To honour their tireless work, on August 10, 1984, Eriksdale's Guild Memorial Park was officially opened.
-In 1988, to celebrate the Guild's 75th anniversary, the Municipal Council declared Guild week--June 20 to 25.
+Over the years the guild helped to raise funds to support the hospital.
+On August 10, 1984, Eriksdale's Guild Memorial Park was officially opened to honour their tireless work.

 Helpful resources...